wordofwarning/wordofwarning.org/current/2016-haphazard/programme/index.md

 >*Bees!… has done much to raise the quality of outdoor performing arts… something different and distinctive* — Lyn Gardner, The Guardian

 **Doris La Trine | *Flushed!***
-Doris La Trine has finally come out the (water) closet, and is trying to say goodbye to her beloved giant golden toilet, Len, in this feminist visual and physical tragi-comedy.
+Doris La Trine has finally come out of her (water) closet as it's time she said goodbye to her beloved Len, her golden giant toilet, a queer couple.
+A feminist visual and physical tragic-comedy.

-**Eilidh MacAskill + Rosana Cade | *Gendersaurus Rex: The Clothes Show <small>(header image)</small>***
+**Eilidh MacAskill + Rosana Cade | *Gendersaurus Rex: The Clothes Show* <small>(header image)</small>**
 Meet the Gendersaurus Rex — the genial host of this gender-busting fashion show like no other… with dinosaurs.

 **Flipbook People | *Flipbook Live* †**